To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 How did you discover the connection between air pollution and heights?

 We discovered it by chance!
 But since then, we have expanded our testing to include indoor air pollution too.
-After our initial discovery was publicised, a company called Atmotube got in touch and gave us some top equipment that helps us test at Government standards, so our findings can’t be ignored now.
+After our initial discovery was publicized, a company called Atmotube got in touch and gave us some top equipment that helps us test at Government standards, so our findings can’t be ignored now.

 Who are you working with to combat this issue?